Movement Disorders (Parkinson’s Disease)

 Movement disorders are neurological conditions that affect the speed, fluency, quality and ease of movement.
 They may involve excessive or involuntary movements or slowed or loss of voluntary movements.
 Movement disorders occur as a result of damage or disease in a region located deep in the brain.
 These clusters of nerve cells send and receive electrical signals and are responsible for movement control.
 Some of the most common movement disorders include: Parkinson's disease, essential and familial tremor, restless leg syndrome, Huntington's disease, Tourette's syndrome and dystonia.
 While there is no cure for these diseases, their symptoms can be treated effectively for years with the use of medications or surgery.

-The Nebraska Medical Center Movement Disorders Clinic, the most comprehensive in the Midwest, is helping restore independence and quality of life to many patients who thought they had to live with the debilitating effects of excessive or involuntary movement disorders.
+Nebraska Medicine Movement Disorders Clinic, the most comprehensive in the Midwest, is helping restore independence and quality of life to many patients who thought they had to live with the debilitating effects of excessive or involuntary movement disorders.

 Essential tremor is the most common of all neurologic diseases with the exception of stroke, affecting as many as one in 20 people over age 40 and one in five people over 65.
 It often runs in families, but can also occur without a family history.
 The condition most often causes tremor in the hands, head or voice.
 The disease is sometimes confused with Parkinson's disease.
 However, unlike Parkinson's disease, essential tremor does not affect other aspects of movement and does not lead to serious complications.

 Symptoms of essential tremor often become worse with fatigue, stress and sleep deprivation.
 If lifestyle changes are not successful at relieving symptoms, several medications are available that provide relief.
 In individuals whose tremors are severely debilitating and medications are not effective, ablation surgery or deep brain stimulation surgery may be effective options for treatment.
-Both types of procedures are offered at The Nebraska Medical Center.
+Both types of procedures are offered at Nebraska Medicine.

 Huntington's disease is a progressive, neurodegenerative disease that results in uncontrolled movements, emotional disturbances and mental decline.
 Huntington's disease always runs in families and does not skip generations.
 It is associated with a genetic mutation.
 Individuals have a 50 percent chance to inherit the genetic mutation from their parent, and if they inherit the genetic mutation, they will develop the disease.
 The disease affects both males and females and symptoms usually begin in middle age.
 Individuals who develop symptoms at an earlier age, are more likely to have more severe symptoms that progress more quickly.